By Emily McCann

-Involvement: Admission Intern, Global Ambassador for Wang Center for Global Education, Outdoor Recreation guide
+Involvement: Admission Intern, Global Ambassador for Wang Center for Global and Community Engaged Education, Outdoor Recreation guide

 Number of times studying away: I’ve studied away twice so far, and I’ll be going one more time.
 My first study away experience was my sophomore year, when I spent J-term and spring in Trinidad & Tobago.
 My junior year, I took a J-term religion course with Professor Finitsis in Athens, Greece.
 Finally, this fall I have been accepted into an international honors program that’s actually going to three different countries — I’ll start in New York City and then go to Nepal, Jordan, and Chile, studying human rights advocacy.